 Let's challenge the 'status quo' in nutrition care and in business.

-Let's reframe what is possible as a dietitian.
+Let's reframe what is possible as dietitians and clinicians.

 The Liberated Clinician